General Jean-Toussaint Arrighi de CasanovaCousin to Napoleon and notable cavalry general

 Arc de Triomphe: ARRIGHI on the south pillar

-The first significant event in Arrighi de Casanova's career was when the king's orders admitted him to the military school at Rebais.
-By 1793, he was a student at the University of Pisa but the Revolution was soon to change his path.
+A cousin of Napoleon Bonaparte, Jean-Toussaint Arrighi de Casanova first embarked on a military career when the king's orders admitted him to the military school at Rebais.
+By 1793 he was a student at the University of Pisa, but the Revolution was soon to change his path.
 After the English left Corsica in 1796, Arrighi joined the army and was elected a sous-lieutenant in the 3rd Free Company of Liamone, a département of Corsica at the time.
 Within a month, he was promoted to lieutenant.

 In April of 1797, his now famous cousin General Napoleon Bonaparte appointed Arrighi as a lieutenant in the 75th Demi-Brigade of the Line of the Army of Italy.
 Soon afterwards he worked as the secretary to the French ambassador to Rome, Joseph Bonaparte.
 While in Rome he was by the side of General Duphot when that general was unfortunately killed in a riot.

-Appointed to the staff of the Army of the Orient, Arrighi distinguished himself at the Battle of Salahieh, receiving a saber blow to the head but also being promoted to capitaine after the battle by General Bonaparte.
-He became an aide-de-camp to Berthier in February of 1799, and he was one of the first soldiers through the breach during the assault on Jaffa.
+In 1798 Arrighi was appointed to the staff of the Army of the Orient.
+That year he distinguished himself at the Battle of Salahieh, receiving a saber blow to the head but also being promoted to capitaine after the battle by General Bonaparte.
+Arrighi next became an aide-de-camp to Berthier in February of 1799, and he was one of the first soldiers through the breach during the assault on Jaffa.

 Soon thereafter Arrighi took part in the assault on Acre with General Lannes.
 While there, he arrived at the front only to be hit by a ball that passed through his neck.
 Blood spurting everywhere, Arrighi fell to the ground, and a soldier rushed to him and put a finger in each hole on the sides of his neck, slowing the bleeding.
 Dr. Larrey was called for, and he quickly applied bandages while ignoring the shots falling all around them, saving Arrighi de Casanova's life.1